 Upcoming Projects and Performances

-Founder and Artistic Director of the renowned Montreal Chamber Music Festival (MCMF), Professor of Cello & Chamber Music and Conductor of the Orchestre à cordes at the Conservatoire de musique de Montréal (1989), cellist & conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.
+Founder and Artistic Director of the renowned Montreal Chamber Music Festival and Professor of Cello & Chamber Music and Conductor of the Grand Orchestre à cordes at the Conservatoire de musique du Québec à Montréal, cellist/conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.

-Denis’ teachers include celebrated cellists Leonard Rose, Janos Starker, and Gregor Piatigorsky.
-Early in his career he won a succession of competitions, including the Washington D.C.
+The list of his teachers includes some of the world’s finest cellists: Leonard Rose, Janos Starker, and Gregor Piatigorsky.
+At a young age, he won a succession of competitions, including the Washington D.C.
 Merriweather Post Competition, the Montreal Symphony Orchestra Competition, the Los Angeles Young Musicians Foundation Debut Award and the Munich International Cello Competition.
-He has been a jury member for numerous international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian International String Quartet Competitions.
+He has been a jury member for numerous distinguished international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian String Quartet Competitions.

-Denis Brott played a founding role in the creation of the Canada Council for the Arts Musical Instrument Bank (1987) which, in recognition, gave him a magnificent 1706 David Tecchler cello for his lifetime use.
+Denis Brott played a founding role in the creation of the Canada Council for the Arts Musical Instrument Bank (1985) which gave him a magnificent 1706 David Tecchler cello for his lifetime use.

 Since the fall of 2018, Denis has been visiting professor with the Nederlandse Strijkkwartet Academie (NSKA) at the Amsterdam Conservatory giving classes in string quartet performance.

 He recently co-founded the Piatigorsky Cello Duo with his Piatigorsky classmate and colleague, the distinguished Dutch cellist Godfried Hoogeveen.
 The duo has performed in the Netherlands before enthusiastic audiences.

 In June 2022, the Montreal Chamber Music Festival he founded will celebrate 27 years of concert giving www.festivalmontreal.org